ds4cabs/CABS-Data-Science-Summer-Internship-Program/recommendation.md

 ### Week 1:
-- **Task 1:** Identify three ideal jobs and person you want to pursue in the pharmaceutical industry on LinkedIn post-graduation.
+- **Task 1:** Identify three ideal jobs and person you want to pursue/follow in the pharmaceutical industry on LinkedIn.
-- **Task 2:** Learn GitHub project management.
+- **Task 2:** Learn how to use github and how github to benefit data science.
-- **Task 3:** Learn to use project management software/platforms such as Jira.
+- **Task 3:** Learn to use project management software/platforms such as Jira, Asana etc.
 - **Task 4:** Review all CABS repositories to find a project that interests you.
 Use ChatGPT to gain a deeper understanding of the project and learn how to approach it.

 ### Week 2: